 Full plans applications must be used for commercial projects and are recommended for major or complex domestic work.
 Unlike a building notice, you will need to submit detailed information before an approval can be given and you may need professional advice from an architect or structural engineer in order to do this.

-Please note that fee charges are changing for applications submitted week commencing 26 April 2021.
+Please note that fee charges are changing for new applications submitted after 1 April 2023.
 Please contact the Building Control team on (01482) 393800 for further information about fees from this time.

 As part of the application you'll need to provide any supporting information relevant to your request, such as a plan that shows the proposed works or any photographs or calculations.